Prioritization Decision Matrix: 7 Steps to Rank Anything

 Failure 1: vague criteria that mean different things to different people

-When “impact” means revenue to one scorer and user satisfaction to another, you’re adding numbers that measure different things.
-The fix: write a one-sentence definition and scoring anchor for every criterion before anyone scores.
-Belton and Stewart emphasize that clear criteria definition is a foundational step in any multi-criteria analysis [4].
+This failure corrupts Step 2: if criteria are not sharply defined before scoring starts, the vague label follows you all the way to the weighted total.
+When “impact” means money to one scorer and satisfaction to another, or means two different things to you on two different days, you are adding numbers that measure different things.
+The fix is to write a one-sentence definition and scoring anchor for every criterion before anyone scores.
+Clear criteria definition is treated as a foundational step in multi-criteria decision analysis [4].
 In practice, spending fifteen minutes on definitions before scoring begins prevents hours of misalignment downstream.
 A Pareto analysis can help identify which criteria drive the majority of scoring variance.

 Failure 2: gaming the scores to get a preferred outcome

+This failure shows up at Step 7, when you read the output.
 The matrix produces a ranking, not a verdict.
-There will be situations where the second-ranked option is the right choice — perhaps it carries less organizational risk or better fits the current team’s capacity.
-A good prioritization decision matrix informs judgment — the matrix never replaces the decision-maker.
+There will be situations where the second-ranked option is the right choice, perhaps because it carries less risk or better fits your current capacity.
+A good prioritization decision matrix informs judgment.
+The matrix never replaces the decision-maker.

 When should you override the decision matrix with judgment?

 There are three legitimate reasons to set the matrix ranking aside.
 First, when new information arrives after scoring that materially changes one option’s viability.
-Second, when the top-ranked option creates a dependency or conflict that the criteria didn’t capture — situations where priorities genuinely conflict in ways the scoring couldn’t anticipate.
+Second, when the top-ranked option creates a dependency or conflict that the criteria did not capture, including situations where priorities genuinely conflict in ways the scoring could not anticipate.
 Third, when two options are within a few percentage points of each other and a qualitative tiebreaker genuinely matters.
-Goodwin and Wright note that structured analysis and expert judgment function best as complements — the analysis clarifies tradeoffs while the decision-maker applies contextual knowledge [5].
+Goodwin and Wright note that structured analysis and expert judgment function best as complements, with the analysis clarifying tradeoffs while the decision-maker applies contextual knowledge [5].

 Quote